NidaleNieve/Vef-2-Verkefni2/README.md

 #### English
 Instead of pulling teeth.
 Press buttons!
 Tired of having to wrangle answers out of people about where to go, only to be shot down by the very same people that told **you** to choose.
-With our app, **you** can exploit **their** need for dopamine by feeding them a list of restaurant tailored your prefrences, simply invite your friends to your pre-made group and have them swipe until you have a clear winner, but what if everyone picks something different?
+With our app, **you** can exploit **their** need for dopamine by feeding them a list of restaurant tailored your preferences, simply invite your friends to your pre-made group and have them swipe until you have a clear winner, but what if everyone picks something different?
 **Remove choice and leave it to chance!**
 If there is no winner after swiping, spin the wheel! populated by everyones choices.
 Picking a random location will remove any dissenting voices.